AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 * **Sort presets** - Select a column heading (**[!UICONTROL Active]**, **[!UICONTROL Type]**, **[!UICONTROL Preset]**, or **[!UICONTROL Platform]**) to sort the list on a column.
 Select a column heading a second time to sort the list in descending (or ascending) order.

-* **Activate and deactivate presets** - Select a preset, and then select its Active option to activate or deactivate it.
+* **Activate and deactivate presets** - Select a preset, and then select its Active option so you can activate or deactivate it.

       See [Activate or deactivate Viewer presets](application-setup.md#activating_or_deactivating_viewer_presets).